ljhofer/19-pwa-budget-tracker/README.md

 ## Description
-I have refactored an app
+I have refactored a budget tracker app.
+Users can add funds and track spending.
+The app function online and offline.

 ## Table of Contents